 These accounts are similar to regular ones, except they aren’t subjected to any special fees and interests that might clash with Sharia Law.
 Additionally, Sharia law dictates that the lender must share in the borrower’s risk (whereas the risk falls exclusively on the lender with normal accounts).

-Trading of oil, gold, silver, forex, indices also have specific requirements which AvaTrade Islamic accounts make sure to fulfill.
+Trading of oil, gold, silver, Forex, and indices also have specific requirements which AvaTrade Islamic accounts make sure to fulfill.

 AvaTrade Customer Support